vegito2002/gitbook-summary-generator/README.md

 ### Everything not mentioned yet
 The basic functionality this script provides is **generating `SUMMARY.md`** and **split file names**.
 There are something additional you can do.

-When you supply command line arguments, do make sure to stick something like
+When you supply command line arguments, do make sure to stick to something like
 ```
 $ java Gen demo true
 ```
 In the specified order, where `demo` specifies the `base_to_root` relative path, and `true` specifies that you want the additional file content processing mentioned below to be carried out.
+Both are optional, but you have to specify `demo` (default value is `.` if you are already in the book base folder) before you can supply `true`.

-Now, about file content processing, there are purely personal preferences.
-I personally don't like how newline is handled in github markdown (newline alone does not give you a new line, you have to append two spaces to the end of the line), so I delt with that.
-Also, I insert dropbox screenshot links like this:
+Now, about file content processing, these are purely personal preferences.
+I don't like how newline is handled in github markdown (newline alone does not give you a new line, you have to append two spaces to the end of the line), so I delt with that.
+Also, I constantly insert dropbox screenshot links like this:
 ```
 https://www.dropbox.com/s/gtk56vs39qvjtzi/Screenshot%202018-04-04%2000.32.28.png?dl=0
 ```
 in my markdown files.
 Instead of writing `![]()` or `<img src="" width="500">` yourself, just leave the line like that, and it will work.

-Such linkes are directed put in your clipboard when you have dropbox on your macbook installed and this configuration enabled:
+Such linkes are automatically put in your clipboard when you have dropbox on your macbook installed and this configuration enabled:

 <img src="https://www.dropbox.com/s/7njhvb7udnt9g0m/Screenshot%202018-04-04%2000.34.37.png?raw=1" width="500">

+Please Google the corresponding configuration if you are using Window.

-Optionally, you can append a whitespace-separated width-scaling attribute after then url.
-For example:
+Additionally, you can optionally append a whitespace-separated width-scaling attribute after then url.
+An example in a nutshell:
 ```
 https://www.dropbox.com/s/gtk56vs39qvjtzi/Screenshot%202018-04-04%2000.32.28.png?dl=0 800
 ```
-will be convertedd to
+will be converted to
 ```
 <img src="https://www.dropbox.com/s/gtk56vs39qvjtzi/Screenshot%202018-04-04%2000.32.28.png?raw=1" width="800">
 ```

 One final thing, about how the file names is split.
 You can supply a `regex.md` at the *folder of `Gen` script* so that you can specify the regex rules you want applied to name splitting.
-You will supply `pattern` and `seperate` pair in the file, which will be used like:
+You will supply `pattern` and `seperate` pair in the file as alternating lines, which will be used like:
 ```java
 file_name.replaceAll (pattern, seperator);
 ```